 - 2.1 This policy applies to all employees who may request to work remotely from overseas and outside their contractual work location in the UK and for a specified period of time due to personal circumstances. - 2.2 For new starters, no written or verbal offer of employment should include an element of overseas remote working.
-It is important that for immigration purposes and tax implications, the new starter should attend the University on their commencement of employment.
+It is important that for lawful purposes, the new starter should attend the University on their commencement of employment.

-- 2.3 This policy does not apply to approved business travel requirements such as an international assignment or official business trip.
-The University has a number of existing arrangements with partners overseas and will support and facilitate overseas work where an overseas base will have material benefit to the overall objectives of the University.
+- 2.3 This policy does not apply to approved travel by the University due to organisational requirements such as an international assignment or business trip.
+The University has a number of existing arrangements with educational partners overseas and will support and facilitate overseas work where this will have material benefit to the overall objectives and strategy of the University.
 These arrangements are covered in the Global Mobility Policy. - 2.4 This policy should be read in conjunction with the University's Flexible Working and the Health and Safety Policies.